Andr0id88/git-randomizer/README.md

 ## 🤔 Why does this exist?

+Because the world has enough boring commit messages - and not nearly enough that say things like:

+> “After three hours of debugging, I realized the bug was me all along.”
+>
+> - Sir Galahad, softly weeping into main.py

+---

+### So really... why?

 - Because `git log` should read like the **diary of a caffeinated raccoon**.
 - Because you’ve always wanted to `git blame` a bug on **Ricky from Trailer Park Boys**.
 - Because every repo deserves a branch named `feature/screw-you-guys-im-going-home`.